Cyber Security

 1. Contain the Incident: Immediately isolate affected systems to prevent further spread.
 This may involve disconnecting systems from the network or disabling specific functionalities to limit exposure.

-2. Eradicate the Threat: Identify and remove the root cause of the occurrence, such as malware or unauthorized access points.
+2. Eradicate the Threat: Identify and remove the root cause of the incident, such as malware or unauthorized access points.
 It is crucial to ensure that all traces of the threat are completely removed from the environment to prevent recurrence.

-3. Restore Systems: Initiate the recovery process by restoring systems from clean backups, ensuring that all security patches are applied.
+3. Recover Systems: Initiate the recovery process by restoring systems from clean backups, ensuring that all security patches are applied.
 This step is vital, as organizations with strong backup protocols can significantly reduce recovery time and costs associated with breaches.

 5. Communicate with Stakeholders: Throughout the containment and recovery process, keep all relevant stakeholders informed.
 Offering prompt updates on the status of the situation and any required actions promotes transparency and trust, which is crucial for sustaining customer confidence and regulatory compliance.